Nadeeemm/COVID-19-Centre/README.md

 # COVID-19-Centre
-Seed.js File: This file contains the details of the patients to be seeded
+Seed.js File:

+To run this Web app:
+First seed the data from Seed.js File